Groupoids, imaginaries and internal covers

-We describe a canonical cover associated with a groupoid.
+\tsec{The cover associated to a definable groupoid} We describe a canonical cover of a theory $T$, associated with a definable groupoid $\fG$.
+The new theory adds a distinguished object to each isomorphism class of $\fG$.
 The cover will be internal if the groupoid has a single isomorphism class.
-A general groupoid $\fG$ can be viewed as a disjoint union over $\nu \in \Ob \fG / Iso_{\fG}$ of the full sub-groupoids $\fG(\nu)$ whose objects are those of the isomorphism class $\nu$.
+A general groupoid $\fG$ can be viewed as a disjoint union over $\nu \in \Ob \fG / Iso_{\fG}$ of the full sub-groupoid $\fG(\nu)$ whose objects are those of the isomorphism class $\nu$.
 The cover $T'_{\fG}$ will then be the the free union of the covers $T'_{\fG(\nu)}$.
+The construction extends to the case of concrete groupoids.